Marie Reynoard

-Marie Reynoard, born in Bastia (Haute-Corse) on October 28, 1897, and died in Ravensbrück (Germany) on January 30, 1945, was a heroine of the Grenoble Resistance during the Second World War.
+Marie Reynoard (28 October 1897 – 30 January 1945) was a French resistance fighter.
+She was a heroine of the Grenoble Resistance during World War II.
+She died in Ravensbrück concentration camp.

 Biography

-A brilliant student, she joined the prestigious École normale supérieure de jeunes filles (Sèvres); in 1921, she taught in Cahors and then in Marseilles, before being appointed in 1936 to the Lycée Stendhal in Grenoble.
+Marie Reynoard was born in Bastia (Haute-Corse) on 28 October 1897.
+A brilliant student, she joined the prestigious École normale supérieure de jeunes filles (Sèvres); in 1921, she taught in Cahors and then in Marseille, before being appointed in 1936 to the Lycée Stendhal in Grenoble.

-Despite a fragile health which forced her to take rest cures in the mountains, she joined the Resistance in 1940 by founding the resistance movement Vérité.
-During a trip to Marseilles, she met Henri Frenay, leader of the National Liberation Movement.
+Despite fragile health that forced her to take rest cures in the mountains, she joined the Resistance in 1940 by founding the resistance movement Vérité.
+During a trip to Marseille, she met Henri Frenay, leader of the National Liberation Movement.
 She brought together the first resistance fighters in Grenoble in her small apartment at 4 rue Joseph-Fourier.
 At the end of November 1941, in the presence of Henri Frenay and François de Menthon, the Vérité et Liberté movements merged under the name of French Liberation then Combat, which also became the name of the clandestine newspaper of the network.

 She then took over the departmental leadership of the Combat movement.
 Marie Reynoard began by distributing leaflets from Lyon.